Skip to content

 OMEGA

-Dominated Novelty Search, is a SOTA Quality-Diversity optimization method that implements a competition function.
+Dominated Novelty Search (DNS), is a SOTA Quality-Diversity optimization method that implements a competition function in a classic genetic algorithm.

 The key insight behind Dominated Novelty Search is that candidates should be eliminated from the population if they are both: